Canonical scattering problem in topological metamaterials: Valley-Hall modes through a bend: Lattice Model

 \section{Lattice Model}

 In the following, we will investigate the realisation and scattering of valley Hall modes in a discrete honeycomb lattice system.
 In this model, the system is described by a set of complex amplitudes associated with each node of the lattice and coupled to their nearest neighbours.
 Such approach is commonly used in condensed matter as it describes the tight-binding approximation of the propagation of electrons in crystals.
 Discrete models play an important role in modelling continuous classical system in asymptotic regimes such as low-frequency phononics and photonics crystals~\cite{vanel2017asymptotic}, mechanical lattices~\cite{chen2018study} or in the mono-mode approximation of equal-lengths acoustic networks~\cite{coutant2021acoustic,coutant2021topological,coutant2023topologically}.
+It is worth noting that tight-binding models, usually arising in a regime of weak coupling in condensed matter, have found applications in systems with long range couplings such as elastic systems which exhibit a very strong coupling between different resonators as well as between various kind of elastic waves (transverse and longitudinal)~\cite{ramirez2020emulating,fan2022hermitian}.